Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Experiments

-\paragraph{Algorithm.} The algorithmic update of the learned algorithm $\mathcal{A}$ is visualized in Figure~\ref{architecture:quadratics} and consists of two blocks: The update-block combines the gradient direction $\iter{d}{k}_1$, the momentum direction $\iter{d}{k}_2$, and their \say{interaction} $\iter{d}{k}_1 \odot \iter{d}{k}_2$ into the new update-direction $\iter{d}{k}$, while the other block computes a step-size based on the corresponding logarithmically transformed norms $\iter{n}{1}$ and $\iter{n}{2}$.
-Interestingly, the theoretically redundant concatenation of two linear layers (1x1 convolutional layers, resp.) does seem to increase training stability.

-\paragraph{Results.} The upper left plot of Figure~\ref{fig:experiments_quadratics} shows that the learned algorithm outperforms HBF by orders of magnitude and, despite being trained for $n_{\rm{train}} = 350$ iterations, one can use it for at least 700 iterations in most cases ($\ge 90\%$).
-However, the mean indicates that there are single instances for which instabilities occur, and, by comparing it to the median, one observes that the mean is far from being representative of the \say{typical} performance.
-Further, the algorithm performs well on very different orders of magnitude, ranging from $1\mathrm{e}5$ to $1\mathrm{e}{-20}$.
-The upper right plot confirms that also in terms of computation time the learned algorithm is way faster than heavy-ball, and the lower left plot shows that the predicted PAC-bound is quite tight.
-Lastly, the lower right plot shows that the algorithm will not converge in all of the cases, yet satisfies the specified constraints $p_l$ and $p_u$.
+Thus, the parameters are given by $\notation{\realPar} = (A, b) \in \R^{n^2 + n} =: \notation{\parSpace}$, while the optimization variable is $x \in \R^n$, where we use $n = 200$.
+By construction, each of these functions is $L$-smooth and $m$-strongly convex, with $L \in [L_-, L_+]$ and $m \in [m_-, m_+]$.
+Hence, assuming that it is not feasible to compute the smoothness and strong-convexity constants for each problem separately, the given class of functions is $L_+$-smooth and $m_-$-strongly convex.
+Therefore, we use \emph{heavy-ball with friction} (HBF) due to \citet{Polyak_1964} as baseline.
+Its update is given by $\iter{x}{k+1} = \iter{x}{k} - \notation{\alpha} \nabla f (\iter{x}{k}) + \beta \left( \iter{x}{k} - \iter{x}{k-1} \right)$, where the optimal worst-case convergence rate is attained for $\notation{\alpha} = \Bigl( \frac{2}{\sqrt{L_+} + \sqrt{\mu_-}} \Bigr)^2$ and $\beta = \Bigl( \frac{\sqrt{L_+} - \sqrt{\mu_-}}{\sqrt{L_+} + \sqrt{\mu_-}} \Bigr)^2$ \citep{Nesterov_2018}.
+Further details can be found in Appendix~\ref{App:Implementation_details_quadratics}.
+Figure~\ref{fig:experiments_quadratics} shows the results of this experiment: The upper left plot shows that the learned algorithm outperforms HBF by orders of magnitude and, despite being trained for $n_{\rm{train}} = 350$ iterations, one can use it until convergence.
+Here, the mean indicates that there are single instances for which instabilities occur, and, by comparing it to the median, one observes that the mean is far from being representative of the \say{typical} performance.
+Further, the algorithm performs well on very different orders of magnitude, ranging from about $1\mathrm{e}5$ to $1\mathrm{e}{-15}$.
+The upper right plot confirms that also in terms of computation time the learned algorithm is way faster than HBF, and the lower left plot shows that while the predicted PAC-bound is not tight, it still provides the guarantee to outperform HBF.
+Lastly, the lower right plot shows that the algorithm did satisfy the specified constraints $p_l$ and $p_u$ in all test cases.